lucasmazzetto/lucasmazzetto/README.md

-# 👋 Hello world!
+## 👋 Hello world!

-## 🚀 About
+**Electrical engineer, actively seeking for technical and professional challenges in engineering projects.**

-My name is Lucas Mazzeto and I'm electrical engineer.
-I'm Actively seeking for technical and professional challenges in engineering projects.
-I also have experience and a strong interest in research and development related to embedded systems, mobile robotics, computational systems, and digital electronics.
+I have experience and a strong interest in research and development of projects related to embedded systems, robotics, computational systems, and digital electronics.

 ## 🛠️ Skills